wongno/ComputerGraphics/Assignment4_TexturedModel/README.md

 *TODO*: Please edit the following information in your assignment

-* Name and partners name(At most 1 partner for this Assignment): Anika Jagow
+* Name and partners name(At most 1 partner for this Assignment): My name is Noelle Wong and my partner is Anika Jagow
 * How many hours did it take you to complete this Assignment?
-8
+10
 * Did you collaborate or share ideas with any other students/TAs/Professors?
 * Did you use any external resources?
   * http://www.opengl-tutorial.org/beginners-tutorials/tutorial-7-model-loading/